-As one thing leads to another, this rise of big data technologies has opened up the demand for data professionals.
+As one thing leads to another, this rise of big data tools and technologies has opened up the demand for data professionals.
 Companies, big and small, are looking for experts who understand data and have the skill to derive meaningful insights from them.
 While mastering all facets of big data technologies may seem unrealistic, it is important to have a basic overview of the types of data technologies that are in the league today.

 The term “big data” refers to a collection of extensive, complicated data collections and volumes that include enormous quantities of data, data management capabilities, social media analytics, and real-time data.